“The most powerful formula for creating long-term, high-impact organisational change” — McKinsey

 “… organizational change is inseparable from individual change.
 Simply put, change efforts often falter because individuals overlook the need to make fundamental changes in themselves… Organizations don’t change — people do.

-To create lasting organisational impact it is necessary to look both inwards and outwards:
+And to create lasting organisational impact it is necessary to look both inwards and outwards:

 Integration of looking both inward and outward is the most powerful formula we know for creating long-term, high-impact organizational change.”